karthik-s-nair/Bte_Busters/README.md

 just make sure all files of the frontend are in same folder

 ## How to Run
-Run login.html or host it in a server and use domain name for searching
+Run login.html or host it in a server and use domain name for searching and use usernam:user1 and password:password1

 ## How to contribute ?
 complete implementation of backend and adding a cart feature for multiple checkout